abhishek06-github/PWA-Chat-App/README.md

 ## Features:
 Displays chat messages with avatars and timestamps.<br>
-Support for both incoming and outgoing messages.
+Support for both incoming and outgoing messages.<br>
-Infinite scrolling to load more chat messages as the user scrolls up.
+Infinite scrolling to load more chat messages as the user scrolls up.<br>
-Message components with self and other user layouts.
+Message components with self and other user layouts.<br>
-Avatars and tick indicators to represent sender details.
+Avatars and tick indicators to represent sender details.<br>
 ## Technologies Used:
-React: A popular JavaScript library for building user interfaces.
+React: A popular JavaScript library for building user interfaces.<br>
-Chakra UI: A simple and customizable component library for React.
+Chakra UI: A simple and customizable component library for React.<br>
-Axios: A promise-based HTTP client for making API requests.
+Axios: A promise-based HTTP client for making API requests.<br>
-TypeScript: A superset of JavaScript that provides static typing and improved tooling for increased code safety and productivity.
+TypeScript: A superset of JavaScript that provides static typing and improved tooling for increased code safety and productivity.<br>